 3. Samsung Gear VR

-If you are looking to give the gift of VR to someone who doesn’t already have any viable gaming hardware, the Samsung Gear VR presents the convenient opportunity to use a Samsung smartphone as your display and graphical processor.
+If you are looking to join the VR world without any viable gaming hardware to use, the Samsung Gear VR presents the convenient opportunity to use a Samsung smartphone as your display and graphical processor.

 This low-cost headset is a collaboration between Oculus and Samsung, and despite not accommodating the complex positional tracking function of the Rift, it still provides an immersive VR experience, putting the viewer inside of a 360° picture.